 Red light has the least ability to disrupt circadian rhythms and reduce melatonin levels.
 As a result, it is advised to utilize red light bulbs at night.
 It is not simply about the light’s hue.
 It is all about brightness; therefore, try to reduce the glare a little if you have the opportunity.

 So, before you go to bed, make sure there is no light in the room.
 You should not be able to see your hand in front of you at all.
-That is how black it is going to have to be.
+That is how black it is going to have to be if you want to improve your sleep quality and have great sleep.

 Final Tip to improve your Sleeping: Calm your inner chatter.